Solarious/orc-dict/README.md

     * searchRoutes.js - Routes for searching.
     * autofillRoutes.js - Route for getting the conjugations/cases for a verb, noun or adjective.
     * bulkAddRoutes.js - Route for adding multiple words at once using a csv or tsv file.
-    * statsRoutes.js - Route for getting statistics about words
+    * statsRoutes.js - Route for getting statistics about words.
     * sentenceRoutes.js - Routes for viewing and modifying sentences.
+    * clanRoutes.js - Routes for viewing and modifying clans.
   * authentication.js - Sets up the local strategy for passport.
   * [autofill.js](#appautofilljs) - Used to get the conjugations/cases for a verb, noun or adjective.
   * [bulkAdd.js](#appbulkaddjs) - Used to add multiple words at once using a csv or tsv file.